marcusruas/template-worker-service/readme.md

 }

 //Message Contract type
-namespace WorkerTemplate.Domain.QueueContracts //This namespace must be the same as the existing message class in the consumer's project
+namespace WorkerTemplate.QueueContracts
 {
-    public class Person
+    //An example of a message to be consumed by the queue consumer public class ExampleContract
     {
-        public Person()
+        public ExampleContract()
         {
-            Name = "Random value for demonstration";
+            Value = "Obi-Wan Kenobi: Hello there!\nGeneral Grievous: General Kenobi!";
         }

         public string?
-Name { get; set; }
+Value { get; set; }
     }
 }
 ```